 FIRST_NAME_INITIAL LAST_NAME

-So, if you are Joseph Robinette Biden Jr., your name would probably be written like so
+If you are Joseph Robinette Biden Jr., they would probably write your name like so:

 J BIDEN